ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 [![Elons Tweet](elon.png)](https://twitter.com/elonmusk/status/1511143607385874434)

 Without a doubt, this is one of Twitter's most requested features.

-As a software developer, I immediately begin to think about how I would implement this myself.
-The tracking/auditing problem is very common in many applications.
+As a software developer, I immediately began to think about how I would implement this myself.
+The tracking / auditing problem is very common in many applications.
 If you have an entity (say, a "tweet") and you want to track changes to one of its rows (say, the "content" row) there are many common solutions.
 Some databases even have proprietary solutions like Microsoft's change tracking.
 But, in most use-cases you'd have to "stitch" it yourself.
-Luckily, Ent provides a modular extensions system that lets you plug in features such as this with just a few lines of code.
+Luckily, Ent provides a modular extensions system that lets you develop and plug in features like this with just a few lines of code.

 ![Twitter+Edit Button](twitter_with_edit.gif)